grafana/grafana/docs/sources/panels-visualizations/visualizations/time-series/index.md

 ### Label

-Set a Y-axis text label.
-If you have more than one Y-axis, then you can assign different labels using an override.
+Set a y-axis text label.
+If you have more than one y-axis, then you can assign different labels using an override.

 ### Width